glowingjade/obsidian-smart-composer/README.md

 - **Feature Requests**: For new feature ideas or enhancements, please use our [GitHub Discussions - Ideas & Feature Requests](https://github.com/glowingjade/obsidian-smart-composer/discussions/categories/ideas-feature-requests) page.
 Create a new discussion to share your suggestions.
 This allows for community engagement and helps us prioritize future developments.

-- **Show and Tell**: We love seeing how you use Obsidian Smart Composer!
+- **Show and Tell**: We love seeing how you use Smart Composer!
 Share your unique use cases, workflows, or interesting applications of the plugin in the [GitHub Discussions - Smart Composer Showcase](https://github.com/glowingjade/obsidian-smart-composer/discussions/categories/smart-composer-showcase) page.

-Your feedback and experiences are crucial in making Obsidian Smart Composer better for everyone!
+Your feedback and experiences are crucial in making Smart Composer better for everyone!

 ## Contributing